Last Updated: 9/19//2013

-The contour plots of temperature computed by the HTT_hx2d program correspond to looking at the radiator from the side.
-Radiators of this type were used in early automobiles and aircraft before engineers realized that there should be far more area on the air side to compensate for the lower heat transfer coefficients in air vs. that in liquids.
+The contour plots of temperature computed by the cross-flow option in the HTT_Hx program correspond to looking at the radiator from the side.
+Radiators of this type were used in early automobiles and aircraft before engineers realized that there should be far more area on the air side to compensate for the lower heat transfer convection coefficients in air vs. that in liquids.

 Detail of a Honeycomb Radiator